Sumad/DS/Python/UDEMY_CODEACDMY/data_types_and_operations.md

 # Commenting
 Use '#' for a single line of comment, Anything within three quotes is a comment ‘’’ ‘’’

+# Libraries
+#importing some libraries and using them
+import math
+math.sqrt(F)

 # Types of variables/fundamental data types
 Four types considered for being relevant to Data science:
 1. Integer